-7. Transportation
+6. Transportation

-Transportation to high school sports or other extra-curricular events will be by school bus whenever possible.
+Transportation to high school sports or other Co-curricular events will be by school bus whenever possible.
 Occasionally, parents will be asked to drive.
-Parents who drive students for a school activity must have a valid driver's license as well as current proof of insurance on file in the front office.
+Parents who drive students for a school activity must have a valid driver's license as well as current proof of insurance on file in the Front Office.
 Parents who volunteer to transport students to and from field trips do so of their own volition and as a volunteer activity.
 Such parents are not eligible for mileage or gas reimbursement.

-8. Tutoring
+7. Tutoring